HQTS Quality Control

 Piece-by-Piece Inspections

-In addition to the four types of quality control inspections above, another procedure also exists.
 A piece-by-piece inspection involves checking each and every item to evaluate a range of variables including general appearance, workmanship, function, and safety.
 This inspection process can be carried out either before or after the packaging inspection.
 In the circumstance where the goods require particular attention to ensure compliance to specification or when the goods are high-value, a 100% inspection service should be performed.

 Piece by piece inspection in quality control

-Once the products have passed the inspection process, they will be sealed and certified with a sticker to ensure that every piece included in the shipment meets the specified quality requirements.
 This inspection is particularly useful for goods that must be fully compliant and meet strict customer and market quality requirements.
 It can be carried out at any stage of the manufacturing process.

-Conclusion: Basics in Quality Control: What Are the Types of Quality Inspection?
+Conclusion: Basics in Quality Control: What Are the 4 Types of Quality Inspection?

-In quality control, there are 4 types of quality inspections, namely: pre-production inspection, during production inspection, pre-shipment inspection, and container loading/unloading inspections.
+In quality control, there are 4 types of quality inspections, namely: Pre-Production Inspection, During Production Inspection, Pre-Shipment Inspection, and Container Loading/Unloading Inspections.
 Each of these types of inspection has its own purpose.
 It depends on where in the supply chain you want to deploy it, your product and your relationship with the manufacturer/supplier.

 But conducting a quality inspection in China, or other countries thousands of miles away from your office can be challenging.